hl2guide/firefox-privacy-guide/README.md

 # 1.3 Addons

-Addons (Firefox's name for a browser extension) extend the capabilities of the browser add features.
+Addons (Firefox's name for a browser extension) extend the capabilities of the browser adding features.

 These are my personal suggested must-install addons: